CHRISTOS MAKRIDIS culture

 / Soula Parassidis, Norman Reinhardt

-We represent and guide exceptional artists who are pushing the boundaries of their craft.
+We work with exceptional artists who are pushing the boundaries of their craft.
 With tailored strategies, we help creators navigate the modern cultural landscape while amplifying their unique voices and ensuring their work resonates in lasting ways.
 Clients include: Soula Parassidis, Norman Reinhardt, Maddalena del Gobbo.

 Multimedia Productions